forevertga/evaluation-api/README.md

-# Phalcon Base Project
+# Evaluation Test Service (API)

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

-> Base project for bootstrapping phalcon projects
+> Using Phalcon Template for bootstrapping

 ## Requirements
 The minimum requirement by this project template that your Web server supports PHP 5.6